How to Start Oil Painting for Beginners

 If you really want to make a splash during your painting session, gather friends for paint and sip in Orange County, paint and sip in Sacramento, paint and sip in San Diego, or paint and sip near you.

-Plus, for those who would rather paint in their own space, you can learn how to start oil painting with online painting classes where you'll learn painting basics to advanced practices with top-rated artists from the comfort of your home.
+Plus, for those who would enjoy starting oil painting in their own space, you can learn how to start oil painting with online painting classes where you'll learn painting basics to advanced practices with top-rated artists from the comfort of your home.

 Acrylic vs Oil Paint